OCTACHRON Manual

 “Trigger Condition” only triggers the step of a repeating pattern, that is set here.
 So for example “1./2” only plays the first set step within two repeats.
 “2./3” only plays the second one within three repeats and so on.
 This is useful for example, if you want to create little variations of a pattern without having to create a complete new one.

-Row length allows you to change the length of each track independently from the others and create polyrhythms.
+Track length allows you to change the length of each track independently from the others and create polyrhythms.

-By pressing SHIFT while dragging one of the controllers, you adjust the value for all steps together.
+By pressing SHIFT while dragging one of the controllers, you can adjust the value for all steps together.

 CC Modulation